Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 ### SHOULD

 - [ ] **S2000**: If a parameter or a model property indicates that it is some "kind/type" of an artifact that can have a value from set of possible values, then it *SHOULD* have an `"enum": ["Array of possible values"]` constraint on that entity.
 It *MUST* also use the ["x-ms-enum"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-enum) extension.
-If creating an enum is not possible, then the values need to be dcoumented in description.
+If creating an enum is not possible, then the values need to be documented in description.
 If the number of allowed values is huge, add a link to some kind of external documentation in the description, where those values are defined.

 - [ ] **S2001**: If a model is nested more than one level deep then ["x-ms-client-flatten"](https://github.com/Azure/autorest/tree/master/docs/extensions#x-ms-client-flatten) extension *MUST* be applied.
 This is mostly applicable while defining Resource Models in Azure Resource Manager where Resource Provider specific properties are present inside the "properties" property bag.
 TODO: *SHOULD* or a *MUST*?
 Exception if the model has a polymorphic discriminator.